Interview with The Original Miller Lite

 Miller Lite: Well, thank goodness!
 I put everything in a 401K rather than company stocks.

 In 1972 Miller bought rights to the Meister Brau line of products, including one called Lite Beer.
 Although Lite Beer cost less to produce than regular beers, the Miller Brewing Company positioned it as a premium beer.

 The formula for Lite Beer continued to prove a winner, especially because of widespread, aggressive marketing.
 Miller’s goal was to convince the public that the low-calorie beer was as suited for men as it was for women.
-Not only did Miller achieve this goal, it broke ground in the brewing industry by developing the Lo-calorie/low-carbohydrate beer and made it a national best seller.
+Not only did Miller achieve this goal, but it also broke ground in the brewing industry by developing the Lo-calorie/low-carbohydrate beer and made it a national bestseller.
 Here is the story of how that was done.

 From the Start

 In 1973 Miller’s advertising agency, McCann-Erickson was given the Lite Beer account.
 Bob Lenz was the creative group head in charge of the account.
 He did the usual brand research and found that, for some reason, the beer drinkers of Anderson, Indiana, were head-over-heels in love with this “Lite” beer.
 This friendly town in the heartland of America had taken “Lite” to its heart.
 Men, women, lawyers, anyone who drank beer in Anderson, drank “Lite” beer.
 Lenz had to do was figure out how to convince the rest of America to love low-calorie beer, too.